 - Doesn’t need to clean up the place as this method never messes up the place when compared to the rest.

-The piering or piling technique can be guessed from its name.
+The piercing or piling technique can be guessed from its name.
 A steel or concrete pier is used to resettle the foundation.
-But there is a minor difference between piering and piling house foundation repair method.
-Piering can be done by the excavation of earth strata while piling can be done by driven piles into the ground.
+But there is a minor difference between piercing and piling house foundation repair methods.
+Piering can be done by the excavation of earth strata while piling can be done by driving piles into the ground.

-Concrete piers, steel pressed piling and bell-bottom piers are some examples of piling used for house foundation repairs.
+Concrete piers, steel-pressed piling, and bell-bottom piers are some examples of piling used for the repair of the house foundation.
 These methods are long-term solutions to foundation problems and do a better job of returning your home’s foundation to its original level than slab jacking.

 a) Steel Pressed Piling